cntehang/bs4-admin-template/README.md

 Run `mill app.run` to run it in the project folder.
 Then access `localhost:8080` to see the home page.

 The `localhost:8080/todos` use an embedded Postgres database for query.
+This is the part the demostrate the ZIO modules, ZIO blocking execution and Quill database access.
+It is fun.

 Other pages are just demos of bootstrap componennts.